cwmill3r/Team7/README.md

 # Team7
 CIS430 Team Project
-by Chris Miller, Henry Alfred, Richard Lee, Tanner Millyar
+by Chris Miller, Alfred Henry, Richard Lee, Tanner Millyard

 ______ is a hybrid mobile portfolio tracker app for students using JavaScript and Phonegap.